 Reza Khan secures the prime ministership.
 Mossadegh is elected to the Majlis as a representative for Tehran.

-1925 - In October, Reza Khan deposes the royal Qajar Dynasty.
+1925 - In October Reza Khan deposes Iran's existing royal house.
 In April 1926 he crowns himself as His Imperial Majesty Reza Shah Pahlavi, beginning the so-called Pahlavi Dynasty.

 Iran's economy becomes more and more centred on the production of crude oil from the country's vast reserves, which by the end of the century are estimated at between 89.7 and 99.1 billion barrels, ranking them as the fourth or fifth largest in the world.